Enter your ZIP code below to find information on your local Chapter.

 I am an assistant professor in the Education department at MWSU.
 I was diagnosed with Crohn's 18 years ago.

-Luckily, due to Humira, I have been in remission for a little over a year, so my disease does not impact my everyday life.
+Thankfully, I have been in remission for a few years now, so my disease does not impact my everyday life.
 However, I still remember what the daily struggles were like.
 Living with IBD is difficult, and I have learned that honesty and openness, and trusting friends and family, will help me live with this disease.
+I will continue to volunteer with CCFA to help spread awareness, raise money, and ultimately work toward finding a cure.

 I was diagnosed with Crohn's in 2009, when I was 20 years old.
 Since then, there have been lots of ups and downs.
 I've had to take about a year off total of school due to issues of Crohn's.
 It's been a struggle and still is, I'm looking for support and people who understand how hard it is to complete school while dealing with Crohn's and its symptoms and complications.
 I'm looking forward to also providing support and compassion for others in similar positions.